 Stand out in a competitive environment by earning one of SNHU's business degrees.
-Our innovative online and campus business administration programs - including 10+ undergrad concentrations and 20+ specialized MBAs - blend theory and practice to give you a well-rounded and topical business curriculum.
-Courses are designed to give you the toolkit you need to tackle today's most interesting business challenges, from entrepreneurship to international management.
+Our innovative online and campus business administration programs - including 10+ undergrad concentrations and 15+ specialized MBAs – blend theory and hands-on practice to give you a well-rounded and topical business curriculum.
+And our online MBA program, revised in 2021, positions you for tomorrow’s workforce, with scenario-based learning opportunities and embedded credentials.

 Founded in 1932 as the New Hampshire School of Accounting and Secretarial Science, SNHU has a long history as a leader in business education.
 We continue to lead in business education, providing degrees that are affordable, achievable and designed to help you strengthen your marketability.